Taunton Teaching Alliance (Heathfield School)

 More information is given about these activities when successful applicants are invited to interview.

-Applicants are asked to bring along proof of qualifications and proof of ID documentation.
+Applicants are asked to provide proof of qualifications and proof of ID documentation.
 The duration of the interview is approximately 3 hours.

 How school placements work